sajagbe/vdw-surfgen/README.md

 Surface points are generated at a scaled VDW radius and can be used for visualization, machine learning, or molecular modeling.

-It is built on logic by Robert T. McGibbon's [pyvdwsurface](https://github.com/rmcgibbo/pyvdwsurface).
+It is inspired by  Robert T. McGibbon's [pyvdwsurface](https://github.com/rmcgibbo/pyvdwsurface).

 ## 🔧 Features

-- Read atomic coordinates from `.xyz` files
+- 🧬 Read atomic coordinates from `.xyz` files
-- Compute VDW surface points using Fibonacci sphere sampling
+- ⚛️ Compute VDW surface points using Fibonacci sphere sampling
-- Set surface density (points per Å²)
+- 🔬 Set surface density (points per Å²)
-- Save results as:
+- 💾 Save results as:
-  - `.txt` coordinate file
-  - `.xyz` pseudo-atom file
+  - `.xyz` pseudo-atom file (always saved)
+  - `.txt` coordinate file (optional)
-  - `.png` 3D scatter plot
+  - `.png` 3D scatter plot (optional)
+- 🎨 Beautiful colored terminal output with progress bars
-- Command-line interface (CLI) with full control
+- ⚡ Command-line interface (CLI) with full control

 ## 🚀 Installation